Adiaslow/ParalISI/README.md

 ## Acknowledgments

-This project builds upon the original MATLAB ISI analysis codebase developed by [Original Authors].
-We thank the contributors and maintainers of the original codebase for their foundational work in ISI analysis.
+This project is a modern Python implementation of the ISI analysis protocol developed by Juavinett et al. We thank the authors of the original protocol for their foundational work in automated visual area identification.